 - Provide a drug-free environment to reduce triggers

 - Allow your loved one time to go to meetings

 - Do not enable

 - Do not shield your loved one from the consequences of addiction

 - Recognize and acknowledge your loved one’s potential

 The Bottom Line: You Can Beat Cocaine Addiction

-Remember, choosing to go into a Cocaine rehab treatment center for Cocaine abuse will help you rid yourself of the horrible side effects you’ve had to endure, extend your life span, and most importantly place you on track towards regaining you own life.
+Remember, choosing to go into a Cocaine rehab treatment center for Cocaine abuse will help you rid yourself off the horrible side effects you’ve had to endure, extend your life span, and most importantly place you on track towards regaining your own life back.
 So don’t fight addiction alone.
-Instead allow us to help you live the life you deserve to have.
+Instead, allow us to help you live the life you deserve to have.

 We are hoping that you’ve made the decision to enter a treatment facility, but you’re probably wondering how you’re going to pay for it.
 That is why we are here.
 We coordinate everything between your insurance provider and our treatment facilities.
 We verify your insurance, discuss the best treatment for you and give you a free quote.
 Start the path to your recovery today!

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.